equinor/dm-core-packages/example/README.md

 - [Docker Compose](https://docs.docker.com/compose/)
 - Make sure you have Python installed. version 3.11 or higher is required.

+> **Tips:**
+> If you are on a Mac you should enable `Rosetta` in Docker.
+Go to Settings -> Features in development.
+This will make the "reset-app" script run faster.

 ## Running (Mac / Linux)

 > **Note**